wwchen1110/linked-blog-starter-md/Mechanism-Symbolism/Classes/Ardor/Spellblade.md

 UNIQUE:
 Magisteel: Combat skills temporarily imbue 1 on your next combat skill this turn (if it has an inscription) Energy Slash (Inscription 3): Deal big damage to an enemy.
 If you’ve cast 3+ spells this turn, repeat on each enemy Dazzling Melee (Inscription 4): Buff ATK/SPD significantly next turn.
-Unleash any amount to gain that many ACT slots next turn
+Unleash 2 * X to repeat your first X actions next turn

 ARDOR:
 Blood Lance (Inscription 2): Attack an enemy.
 You can unleash 1 to gain lifesteal on your next attack this turn